 Once the English took over New Netherland and the colony gradually converted to English Common Law, the status of women changed, but not in a positive direction.
 While single women and even widows had many of the rights and privileges of men, for example, they could independently enter into contracts and buy and sell real estate, such was not the case once a woman married.
 Since England was a more strictly patriarchal society than the Dutch Republic, married women lost much of the autonomy they had enjoyed under the Dutch.
 It must have been particularly difficult for Dutch women who now had to live under English law, where, among other restrictions, a married woman had no control over her personal property (such as money) without the consent of her husband.
 Everything that was hers was now his to do with as he pleased.

 However, married women had some protection when it came to real property, whether it was property the husband or wife had brought individually into the marriage, or property they had acquired together.
 For example, a wife had to consent to any conveyance of real property by her husband, and this authorization went right in the contract.
 On the 1749 deed of sale for a portion of Lot 12 from Isaac Van Dam, an assignee of Robert Lurting, to John Tice Smith, both Isaac's and his wife Isabella's signatures and wax seals are plainly visible.
 However, there is something less visible but equally important, at least for Isabella.
-A paragraph in small writing at the bottom of the deed effectively states that Isabella has been questioned apart from her husband, and that she has agreed to the sale and has entered into the contract of her own free will.
+A paragraph in small writing at the bottom of the deed (on the reverse) effectively states that Isabella has been questioned apart from her husband, and that she has agreed to the sale and has entered into the contract of her own free will.

 The formation of the Town of Pine Plains